terraform-linters/tflint/docs/user-guide/compatibility.md

 # Compatibility with Terraform

-TFLint bundles Terraform internal packages as a library.
-This allows the Terraform language to be parsed correctly even if Terraform is not installed at runtime.
+TFLint interprets the [Terraform language](https://www.terraform.io/language) with its own parser which is a fork of the Terraform's native one.
+This allows it to be parsed correctly even if Terraform is not installed at runtime.

-On the other hand, language semantics depend on the behavior of a particular bundled version.
-For example, a configuration parsed by Terraform v1.0 may be parsed by v1.1 language parser.
-The currently bundled version is v1.2.1.

-The best practice is to match the Terraform version bundled with TFLint to the version you actually use.
-However, the Terraform language guarantees some backward compatibility, so different versions may not cause immediate problems.
-However, keep in mind that false positives/negatives can occur depending on this assumption.
+The parser supports Terraform v1.x syntax and semantics.
+The language compatibility on Terraform v1.x is defined by [Compatibility Promises](https://www.terraform.io/language/v1-compatibility-promises).
+TFLint follows this promise.
+New features are only supported in newer TFLint versions, and bug and experimental features compatibility are not guaranteed.

 ## Input Variables

-Like Terraform, it supports the `--var`,` --var-file` options, environment variables (`TF_VAR_*`), and automatically loading variable definitions (`terraform.tfvars` and `*.auto.tfvars`) files.
-See [Input Variables](https://www.terraform.io/docs/language/values/variables.html).
+Like Terraform, TFLint supports the `--var`,` --var-file` options, environment variables (`TF_VAR_*`), and automatically loading variable definitions (`terraform.tfvars` and `*.auto.tfvars`) files.
+See [Input Variables](https://www.terraform.io/language/values/variables).

 Input variables are evaluated correctly, just like Terraform: